 Table of Contents

 We recommend taking the first KTM train to JB – it’s the quickest way and you’ll get to bypass the jam on the Causeway.
-Tickets can be booked online via the KTM Shuttle Tebrau website, and are priced at only S$5/pax for a one-way trip from Singapore to JB.
+Tickets can be booked online via the KTM Shuttle Tebrau website, and a round trip from Woodlands CIQ to JB Sentral is priced at $10.

 The train ride takes just 5 minutes, and you’ll reach JB Sentral in no time.
 The short train ride doesn’t skimp on experience either – there are comfy, cushioned seats and air-con to help you brave the heat.